citizenwallet/pay-dashboard/public/agreement/Businesses general conditions.md

 ## 10. General Provisions

-- These conditions may be amended with mutual written agreement.
+- These conditions may be amended by the Association, with notification provided to the Business via email.
+Continued use of the system implies acceptance of changes.
 - Invalidity of one clause does not affect the others.

 ## 11. Jurisdiction